hannesnortje/autogen-ts-engine/README.md

 # Navigate to your project directory
 cd /path/to/your/project

+# Production: Run with LM Studio (recommended for real projects)
+python /path/to/autogen-ts-engine/autogen_ts_engine/main.py

-# Run with mock LLM (fast, for development)
+# Development: Run with mock LLM (for testing only)
 python /path/to/autogen-ts-engine/test_mock_engine.py

-# Or run with full LLM support (requires LM Studio)
-python /path/to/autogen-ts-engine/autogen_ts_engine/main.py

 # For Q&A and improvements on existing projects
 python /path/to/autogen-ts-engine/qa_improvement_runner.py .